you-found-tomasz/End-2-end-self-supervised-SLAM/readme.md

 To set up the environment, follow the "Setup" section below.
 In case the setup does not work, have a look at the requirements_backup.txt file for installed pip packages.
 In order to run the training and reproducing our experiments, have a look at the "Run Experiments" section below.
-Visualization of results are provided in the Jupyter Notebook "visualizations.ipynb" and in the "presentation" directory.
+Visualizations of results are provided in the Jupyter Notebook "visualizations.ipynb" and in the "presentation" directory.

 ## Cluster Access (optional)
 Login to cluster (use your eth login, use your password for mail)